5 Day Outer Hebrides and Isle of Skye Private Tour from Inverness

 Where should I book accommodation?

-I recommend that you book accommodation in Inverness (Day 1), Portree (Day 2 and 3), Oban (Day 4 and 5) to make the most of your trip.
+I recommend that you book accommodation in Stornoway (Day 1 and 2) and Portree (Day 3 and 4) to make the most of your trip.
 Whilst I do not book accommodation for you I am happy to help with advice on where to stay and eat.
 The tour quote will include a list of accommodation recommendations and suggestions for overnight locations.

 Can the tour itinerary be customised?